blueflag/immutable-math/README.md

 # Usage

-Most functions in this library use partially applied functions.
+Functions in this library use partially applied functions.
 For example, one way to use `average` is to call it, passing in any parameters required (`average` requires no extra params), then call the returned function passing in your data.

 ```js